Hoabinhian: History

 In 1927, Madeleine Colani published some details of her nine excavations in the northern Vietnamese province of Hòa Bình.
 As a result of her work the First Congress of Prehistorians of the Far East in 1932 agreed to define the Hoabinhian as:

 a culture composed of implements that are in general flaked with somewhat varied types of primitive workmanship.
 It is characterised by tools often worked only on one face, by hammerstones, by implements of sub-triangular section, by discs, short axes and almond shaped artifacts, with an appreciable number of bone tools.

 Despite the general terms of the definition, Colani's Hoabinhian is an elaborate typology as indicated by the 82 artifacts from Sao Dong that Colani classified into 28 types.
 The original typology is so complicated that most Hoabinhian sites are identified simply by the presence of sumatraliths.
 The chronology of Hoabinhian artifacts was assumed to be Holocene because of the extant fauna found in the assemblages and the absence of extinct fauna by Colani and others working before the availability of radiocarbon dating methods in the 1950s.

-Problems with Colani's typology were exposed by Matthews (1964) who analysed metric and technological attributes of unifacially flaked cobble artifacts from Hoabinhian levels at Sai Yok Rockshelter, Kanchanaburi Province, west-central Thailand.
+Problems with Colani's typology were exposed by Matthews (1964) who analyzed metric and technological attributes of unifacially flaked cobble artifacts from Hoabinhian levels at Sai Yok Rockshelter, Kanchanaburi Province, west-central Thailand.
 His aim was to determine if Hoabinhian artifact types described by Colani could be defined as clusters of constantly recurring attributes such as length, width, thickness, mass, length-width ratio and cortex amount and distribution.
 Matthews found that Hoabinhian types did not exist and instead Hoabinhian artifacts reflect a continuous range of shapes and sizes.

 Following his archaeological excavation and surveys in Mae Hong Son Province, northwestern Thailand, Chester Gorman (1970) proposed a more detailed definition as follows: